-PerpetuityARC Training work with some of the UK’s leading awarding bodies to ensure that learners receive the recognition they deserve when completing a course of study.
-Working closely with Pearson (BTEC), Industry Qualifications (IQ) and Skills for Security (SfS), PerpetuityARC Training provide learners with a recognised qualification to assist with personal development and a route to higher levels of study.
+We work with some of the UK’s leading awarding bodies to ensure that learners receive the recognition they deserve when completing a course of study.
+Working closely with Pearson (BTEC), Industry Qualifications (IQ) and Skills for Security (SfS), the training we deliver provides learners with a recognised qualification to assist with personal development and a route to higher levels of study.

 Qualifications – Levels

 Level 3 is the equivalent working level to that of the A/AS Levels in the UK.

 What will I be expected to do at Level 3?

 At this level, learners should be able to demonstrate a basic understanding of provided texts and to make use of simplistic examples based on outlined core theory.
 Learners should write in full sentences, demonstrate good literacy skills and be able to structure short written answers in a logical manner.

 According to the text, what are the responsibilities of the Security Manager at ‘Fictitious Company A’?

 What is level 4?

 Equivalent working level to that of an Extended Diploma/Certificate(s) of Higher Education in the UK.